-The value of our assets may suffer impairment losses that may adversely affect our results of operations.
+$The \ value \ of \ our \ assets \ may \ suffer \ impairment \ losses \ that \ may \ adversely \ affect \ our \ results \ of \ operations.$

 We review the carrying amounts of our real estate assets on a regular basis to determine whether there is any indication that those assets have suffered an impairment loss.
 The determination as to the existence of impairment indicators is based on factors such as market conditions, tenant performance and legal structure.
 For example, the termination of a lease by a tenant may lead us to recognize an impairment loss.
 We determine the value of our real estate assets based on the net present value of our future rental income and other revenues from or charges against those assets, divided by a discount rate that is based on our weighted average cost of capital.
 That discount rate may vary as a result of changes in interest rates and other market conditions over which have no control.
 The higher the discount rate, the lower the value of our assets.
-In the first quarter of 2023 and 2022, we recognized a gain on the revaluation of our properties of US\$10.8 million and US\$38.2 million, respectively.
-In 2022 and 2021 we recognized a gain on the revaluation of our properties of US\$185.5 million and US\$164.7 million, respectively.
+In 2022 and 2021 we recognized a gain on the revaluation of our properties of US\$ million and US\$164.7 million, respectively.